NillionNetwork/nillion-docs/docs/nada-by-example/debugging.md

 # Debugging

 When programming in Nada, keep this phrase in mind: Think Big, Code Small.
-Read about the "Think Big, Code Small" philosphy with [Nada best practices and more debugging tips here](/nada-debugging).
+Read about the "Think Big, Code Small" philosophy with [Nada best practices and more debugging tips here](/nada-debugging).

 # Debugging with print()